Erie Railroad

-On October 17, 1960, the Erie merged with former rival Delaware, Lackawanna & Western Railroad to form the Erie Lackawanna Railroad.
-The Hornell repair shops were closed in 1976, when Conrail took over, and repair operations moved to the Lackawanna's Scranton facility.
-This had a devastating effect on Hornell, from which it has never recovered.
-(The repair shops have subsequently been used, intermittently, for the assembly of railroad and transit cars, and are now owned by Alstom.)
-Some of the former Erie line between Hornell and Binghamton was damaged in 1972 by the floods of Hurricane Agnes, but the damage was quickly repaired hand today this line is a key link in the Norfolk Southern Railway's Southern Tier mainline.
+On October 17, 1960, Erie Railroad merged with its former rival, Delaware, Lackawanna and Western Railroad, to form the Erie Lackawanna Railway.
+The Hornell repair shops were closed in 1976, when Conrail took over, and repair operations moved to the Lackawanna's facility in Scranton, Pennsylvania.
+Some of the former Erie line between Hornell and Binghamton was damaged in 1972 by Hurricane Agnes, but the damage was quickly repaired and today this line is a key link in the Norfolk Southern Railway's Southern Tier mainline.
 What was left of the Erie Lackawanna became part of Conrail in 1976.
-In 1983, Erie remnants became part of New Jersey Transit rail operations, including parts of its Main Line.
-Today most of the surviving Erie Railroad routes are operated by the Norfolk Southern Railway.
+In 1983, remnants of the Erie Railroad became part of New Jersey Transit rail operations, including parts of its Main Line, and most of the surviving Erie Railroad routes are now operated by the Norfolk Southern Railway.

 History

-New York and Erie Rail Road: 1832–1861
+New York and Erie Railroad: 1832–1861

-The New York and Erie Rail Road was chartered on April 24, 1832, by Governor of New York Enos T. Throop to connect the Hudson River at Piermont, north of New York City, west to Lake Erie at Dunkirk.
+The New York and Erie Rail Road was chartered on April 24, 1832, by New York governor Enos T. Throop to connect the Hudson River at Piermont, north of New York City, west to Lake Erie at Dunkirk.
 On February 16, 1841, the railroad was authorized to cross into the northeast corner of Pennsylvania on the west side of the Delaware River, a few miles west of Port Jervis, NY, as the east side was already occupied by the Delaware and Hudson Canal to a point several miles west of Lackawaxen, PA.
 Construction began in 1836 and was opened in sections until reaching the full length to Dunkirk on May 19, 1851.
 At Dunkirk, steamboats continued across Lake Erie to Detroit, Michigan.
 The line crossed the Kittatinny Mountains at 870 feet.

 When the route was completed in May, 1851, President Millard Fillmore and several members of his cabinet, including Secretary of State Daniel Webster, made a special, two-day excursion run to open the railway.
 It is reported that Webster viewed the entire run from a rocking chair attached to a flatcar, with a steamer rug and jug of high-quality Medford rum.
 At stops, he would step off the flatcar and give speeches.